fejlek/Nine-Circles-Statistics/1 First Circle - Linear Regression/First_circle_linear_regression_3.md

 As the last step of our project, we will assess the effect of our predictors on the response in our model.
 Now, we need to keep an important fact in mind.
-In this project, we created this model primarily for prediction; we included all the variables in the model so that the total parameter count was reasonable with respect to the effective sample size.
-Indeed, we have obtained a model that generalizes reasonably well.
+In this project, we created this model primarily for prediction; we included all the variables in the model in such a way that the total parameter count was adequate with respect to the effective sample size.
+Indeed, we have obtained a model that generalizes pretty well.

 But the estimation of effects on the response is not a predictive problem; it is a causal inference problem, and, crucially, models that